 Freeze old-fashioned blackberry cobbler for up to 3 months after putting it in a tightly sealed container.
-Bake in a 350 degree F preheated oven for 30 minutes to reheat.
+Bake in a 350º F preheated oven for 30 minutes to reheat.

-Use Bisquick’s gluten-free baking mix and you’ve got a GF-friendly blackberry cobbler!
+Use Bisquick’s gluten-free baking mix for a GF-friendly blackberry cobbler!

 Feel free to substitute Splenda sugar baking mix for the sugar in the recipe.
 This specific type of Splenda contains 50% sugar.
-Regular Splenda will not work, but if you don’t have the baking mix, you can mix it 50/50 with sugar.
+Regular Splenda won’t work.
+If you don’t have the baking mix, you can mix it 50/50 with sugar.

 Bisquick Blackberry Cobbler

-- 8" -9" cast iron skillet or 2 quart casserole dish
+- 8 to 9-inch cast iron skillet - or 2 quart casserole dish

 - 4 cups blackberries, fresh or frozen (2-16 oz containers)

-- 2/3 cup sugar, divided (can substitute with Splenda sugar [baking] mix – see notes)
+- ⅔ cup sugar, divided (can substitute with Splenda baking mix – see notes)

-- 2 Tbsp water (if using fresh, omit for frozen)
+- 2 tablespoon water (if using fresh berries, omit for frozen)

-- Preheat oven to 350º.
+- Preheat the oven to 350ºF.
 In a medium saucepan, stir together blackberries, cornstarch, 1/2 cup of sugar, lemon juice, and water (if using fresh blackberries).
 Over medium heat, bring mixture to a boil, stirring frequently.

-- In a bowl, stir together Bisquick mix, milk, and melted butter.
-Batter will be thick, with a dough like consistency.
+- In a bowl, stir together Bisquick mix, milk, and butter.
+The batter will be thick, with a dough-like consistency.

-- Pour blackberry mixture into the cast iron skillet or casserole dish.
-Drop biscuit dough by large, rounded tablespoons (I use a cookie scoop) on top of blackberry mixture.
-Gently press down to submerge cobbler topping slightly.
+- Pour the blackberry mixture into the cast iron skillet or casserole dish.
+Drop biscuit dough by large, rounded tablespoons (I use a cookie scoop) on top of the blackberry mixture.
+Gently press down a little to submerge the cobbler topping slightly.